-Sara Bogovich is the senior designer for Comstock’s magazine.
+Sara Bogovich was formerly the senior editorial designer for Comstock’s magazine.

 It’s that time of year again: the start of a new school year.
 As millions of students head back to school, their parents head to local stores and to their computers or phones to purchase for all the necessary supplies.